yeahml/yeahml/README.md

 ## Motivation

 The primary motivation is to define and create models easily.
-The *real* purpose for this framework, in addition to developing+training models more easily, is to act as a foundation for a separate project that will attempt to generate/analyze architectures -- by allowing for config based model and training definitions, performing meta-learning becomes a lot easier.
+The *real* purpose for this framework, in addition to developing+training models more easily, is to act as a foundation for a separate project that will attempt to generate/analyze architectures (AutoML) -- by allowing for config based model and training definitions, performing multi/meta-learning becomes a lot easier.